Azure/bicep-types-az/generated/security/microsoft.security/2020-01-01-preview/types.md

 * **type**: string (Required): Type field of the API key (write only)

-## awsAssumeRole
+## AwAssumeRoleAuthenticationDetailsProperties
 ### Properties
 * **accountId**: string (ReadOnly): The ID of the cloud account
-* **authenticationType**: 'awsAssumeRole' (Required): AWS cloud account connector based assume role, the role enables delegating access to your AWS resources.
-The role is composed of role Amazon Resource Name (ARN) and external ID.
-For more details, refer to <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html">Creating a Role to Delegate Permissions to an IAM User (write only)</a>
+* **authenticationType**: 'awsAssumeRole' (Required): Connect to your cloud account, for AWS use either account credentials or role-based authentication.
+For GCP use account organization credentials.
 * **awsAssumeRoleArn**: string (Required): Assumed role ID is an identifier that you can use to create temporary security credentials.
 * **awsExternalId**: string (Required): A unique identifier that is required when you assume a role in another account.

-## awsCreds
+## AwsCredsAuthenticationDetailsProperties
 ### Properties
 * **accountId**: string (ReadOnly): The ID of the cloud account
-* **authenticationType**: 'awsCreds' (Required): AWS cloud account connector based credentials, the credentials is composed of access key ID and secret key, for more details, refer to <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html">Creating an IAM User in Your AWS Account (write only)</a>
+* **authenticationType**: 'awsCreds' (Required): Connect to your cloud account, for AWS use either account credentials or role-based authentication.
+For GCP use account organization credentials.
 * **awsAccessKeyId**: string (Required): Public key element of the AWS credential object (write only)
 * **awsSecretAccessKey**: string (Required): Secret key element of the AWS credential object (write only)

-## gcpCredentials
+## GcpCredentialsDetailsProperties
 ### Properties
-* **authenticationType**: 'gcpCredentials' (Required): GCP cloud account connector based service to service credentials, the credentials are composed of the organization ID and a JSON API key (write only)
+* **authenticationType**: 'gcpCredentials' (Required): Connect to your cloud account, for AWS use either account credentials or role-based authentication.
+For GCP use account organization credentials.
 * **authProviderX509CertUrl**: string (Required): Auth provider x509 certificate URL field of the API key (write only)
 * **authUri**: string (Required): Auth URI field of the API key (write only)
 * **clientEmail**: string (Required): Client email field of the API key (write only)